 What is a Wine Appellations or American Viticultural Area?

 When you visit a set of wineries on our tours, you will be in areas that have been designated official wine growing regions called American Viticultural Areas (AVAs).
-Here are some important ideas that will help you understand what the meaning is of these wine growing regions.
+Here are some essential ideas that will help you understand what the meaning is of these wine producing regions.

 Instead of Appellations, the United States uses the term American Viticultural Areas or AVA for short.

 AVAs are “official” grape growing regions that have been designated by the Bureau of Alcohol, Tobacco, and Firearms (ATF).

 When an AVA is on the wine bottle’s label, 85% of that wine must come from the AVA.

 AVAs are geographic locations that have the same climate, soil, and elevation and similar properties that give the wine a specific characteristic.
 For an example of these characteristics view the Rockpile AVA in northern Sonoma Country.

 Just because the wine comes from a specific AVA does not indicate anything about the quality of the wine.